- Online Training

 Front Load Squat Variations

-Another great programming rule of thumb is to front load all your squat variations.
+Another great basketball conditioning programming rule of thumb is to front load all your squat variations.
 Front Squats, Goblet Squats, Counterbalance Squats, 2KB Front Squats, Spanish Squats… the list goes on and on.
 These are all great for not-so-great squatters.

 Also, you can front load unilateral squat variations such as lunges or split squat variants that can allow the above loading methods.